conda-forge/glib-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `glib, libglib` can be installed with:
+Once the `conda-forge` channel has been enabled, `glib, glib-tools, libglib` can be installed with:

 ```
-conda install glib libglib
+conda install glib glib-tools libglib
 ```

 It is possible to list all of the versions of `glib` available on your platform with: